Posted March 15, 2018, 8:24 p.m.

 American Essentials Sydney, AU 09 May – 24 May 2017 Founded in 2016 as a way to fill select Aussie cinemas with the kind of US titles that don't usually make it to down under, the touring American Essentials festival returns for its second run with a lineup of noteworthy inclusions — 31 ... read more

 Posted May 13, 2017, 9:49 a.m.

 Entombed AD Manning Bar Sydney, AU May 10, 2017 One would need more than one flipchart to scratch the surface of how influential Entombed have been throughout the nearly three decades of their existence.
-Formed in 1987 under the name of Nihilist, Entombed began their career as an early pioneer ... read more
+Emerged under the moniker Nihilist in the mid-80ies and coining what eventually became trademark Scandinavian ... read more

 Posted May 12, 2017, 8:22 a.m.

 Snakehips Metro Theatre Sydney, AU May 8, 2017 The London-based electronic chill duo Snakehips with their hypnotic, trap-inflected songs that are reminiscent of Odesza, Kelala and Cashmere Cat are the incarnation of the post-party cool-down with a jazzy flow and their funky sound mixed with hip hop beats clearly indicated ... read more